ABF-QC/Final_Project/README.md

 3. This window then slides forward by one day.
 4. The forecasted Tmax and Tmin is used to replace the last entry of the Previous day's maximum/minimum temperature.
 5. The model is used to predict Tmax and Tmin.
-6. Repeats step4 and 5 until the entire forecasty period is covered.
+6. Repeat steps 4 and 5 until the entire forecasty period is covered.

 This method preserves the time dependencies within the data.
 It also mimics real-world forecasting conditions, where predictions are made based on past observations.